ThomasAMH/chess/Phase 6 Plan.md

 7. Identify error catching

 ## Functionality for Client
-* Possible moves
-  * Command: _moves_
-  * Argument: A chess position
-  * Returns: A chess board image with all possible moves highlighted in green/dark green
-  * Throws: Nothing.
-If space is empty, red error text is returned saying "Error: No piece at location"
-  * Logic:
-    * Check if there is a piece at location
-    * Fetch the possible moves for that piece (use the function)
-    * Draw the chessboard, and if an i,j coord is in the moves list, use alt. colors
-    * Print message: Showing moves for [piece type] at [location]
-* Leave (-> post login UI)
-  * Command: Leave
-  * Returns: Nothing
-  * Throws: Nothing
-  * Logic:
-    * Send "left" message via websocket
-    * Close websocket connection
-    * Change program state
-    * Return happy message
-* Make move & update board
-  * Command: move <r,c> <r,c>
-  * Logic
-    * Check if move is valid
-    * Update the chessboard (use function)
-    * Redraw the chessboard for client
-    * Send updated board via websocket
-* Redraw
-  * Command: redraw
-  * Logic:
-    * Clear the terminal and redraw the board + vital information
 * Resign
   * Command: resign
   * Send message to server via websocket